JohnDanz/augur-core-changes/README.md

 ```
 ! trade(max_value, max_amount, trade_ids:arr, tradeGroupID):
 ```
 Changed to `trade(orderID, amountTakerWants):`. trade is used to pick up or take an order off the order book.
 It now requires just an `orderID` for the order we intend to take and the `amountTakerWants` is simply the number of shares to take from that order.
-Possible errors include: `0` if the order doesn't exist, `-1` if the order hash is bad, `-2` if the `amountTakerWants` isn't at least 0.00000001, `-3` if you try to take your own order, `-4` if you have an insufficient balance to complete the request, `-5` if the order hasn't been mined yet (same block).
+Possible errors include: `0` if the order doesn't exist, `-1` if the order hash is bad, `-2` because an order in the same block is prohibited, and `-3` if you try to take your own order.

 ```
 - short_sell(buyer_trade_id, max_amount, tradeGroupID):